 The vision for the DYS Education system is enhancement of the knowledge and skills of each child that will produce successful academic experiences and outcomes that will be transferred and continued in the community upon release.

 The purpose of the DYS Education system is to insure significant academic progress for each child that we serve in our institutional programs.

 The DYS Education System is designed to establish continuity among each of it school sites.
 The development of curriculum and consistency of textbooks, instructional technology and materials brings uniformity to education programs at each site.
 The primary purpose is to ensure that our students do not experience an adverse effect on their schooling due to movement within the system necessary to address treatment needs.

 Other items that are addressed in obtaining this goal are the sufficient consideration of education need in placement decision, school year calendar, teacher recruitment and retention and professional development.

 The major compliance issues related to DYS education are found in the DOJ settlement agreement and ADE compliance monitoring report.
 The most challenging item listed in the DOJ settlement agreement was the granting of diplomas.
 However, HB 1932 of 2009 addressed that issue.
 Youths can request a diploma from the school system they were enrolled in prior to placement in DYS.
 If that system does not issue a diploma, DYS has the authority to provide one.

 Teacher Recruitment and Retention

-The goal of DYS education is to "mesh" not "match" with the public school system in Arkansas.
-By offering courses in the core subject areas that meet state standards and graduation requirements we offer a consistent opportunity for all of our students to make adequate progress toward graduation.
+The goal of DYS education is to "mesh" not "match" with the public-school system in Arkansas.
+By offering courses in the core subject areas that meet state standards and graduation requirements we offer a consistent opportunity for all students to make adequate progress toward graduation.
 This is primary, due to the short length of stay for most students.
 Guidance services are in place to properly identify students for grade placement and to advise each student concerning progress toward graduation.